tikv/rfcs/text/2018-11-24-consistent-replica-read.md

    processed.

 **Note**: Currently, we only handle read requests on the leader, so we have a few optimizations.
-One of them is that the processed can be processed if `apply_index_term` equals to the `current_term`, as we only return success after apply.
+One of them is that the request can be processed if `apply_index_term` equals to the `current_term`, as we only return success after apply.
 Another one is local read based on the lease.
 However, if the follower receives a read request, the read requests on the leader must go